syncfusion-content/maui-docs/MAUI/DatePicker/Date-Restriction.md

 ---
 layout: post
-title: Date Restriction with .NET MAUI Date Picker control | Syncfusion
+title: Date restriction in .NET MAUI Date Picker control | Syncfusion
 description: Learn about date restriction support in Syncfusion .NET MAUI Date Picker (SfDatePicker) control and its basic features.
 platform: maui
 control: SfDatePicker
 documentation: ug
 ---

-# Date Restriction with .NET MAUI Date Picker (SfDatePicker)
+# Date Restriction in .NET MAUI Date Picker (SfDatePicker)

 ## Minimum date

-The Date picker provides an option to restrict the selection of date items by using the [MinimumDate]() property in [SfDatePicker]() and you cannot select the dates beyond the minimum date range.
+The Date picker provides an option to restrict the selection of date items by using the [MinimumDate] property in [SfDatePicker] and you cannot select the dates beyond the minimum date range.
 The MinimumDate value has to be lesser than the MaximumDate value.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}

 <picker:SfDatePicker x:Name="Picker"
                      MinimumDate="2000/05/15">
 </picker:SfDatePicker>

 {% endhighlight %}
 {% highlight c# tabtitle="C#" hl_lines="2" %}

 SfDatePicker picker = new SfDatePicker();
-picker.MinimumDate = new DateTime(2000, 12, 1);
+picker.MinimumDate = new DateTime(2000, 05, 15);
 this.Content = picker;

 {% endhighlight %}